 Mia Tayler Waters

-Mia is studying the evolution of complex adaptations, specifically the complex variation being discovered in floral scent.
+Mia is studying the evolution of complex adaptations, specifically complex variation in floral scent.
 She is interested in understanding the genetics of floral scent, how variation in floral scent influences coevolved interactions between plants and pollinators, and how floral scent might be affected by rapidly changing environments.
 She is beginning her graduate endeavors after working in our laboratory as a technical research assistant for several years.

 Recurring Visiting Collaborators and Current/Recent Sabbatical Visitors